 The Pawn moves like a rook, but is limited in rangeone space per move, except on its first move, which may be two spaces.

 The Pawn captures like a bishop, but is limited in range to one space.
 In the central area of the board, a pawn may capture in any direction.

 In the image below, the blue arrows indicate possible moves by a Blue pawn, green arrows indicate possible capture directions by a Blue pawn, and red arrows indicate movements or capture directions that are prohibited for a Blue pawn.

 In the Central area of the board a pawn may move or capture one single space in any direction.

-Initially, on its very first move, any pawn may move two spaces.
+On its very first move, any pawn behind the Line of Sovereignty may move two spaces.
 Thereafter, however, a pawn can move only a single space.
 Additionally, any time it moves, a pawn must continue to move away from the outer edge or first rank of its own Sovereign Territory until it crosses the Line of Sovereignty.
 Once a pawn crosses it's own Line of Sovereignty, it may move in any direction, but it may not cross its own Line of Sovereignty and thereby return to its own territory.
 Additionally, any pawn which enters an active opponent territory by crossing another Line of Sovereignty can only proceed from that entry point toward the outer or first rank of the opponent territory, where promotion occurs.
 When inside any territory, a pawn may not move "sideways" (that is, in a line which parallels the territory's first rank) or backwards (toward the first rank when in its own territory, and toward the Line of Sovereignty when in an opponent's territory).